Sparky1743/tic-tac-toe-RL-implementations/README.md

 - **Visualize Rewards**: View the cumulative rewards of the agents to understand their learning progress.
 - **Multiple Algorithms**: Supports Q-Learning, SARSA, Value Iteration, and Policy Iteration agents.
 - **Interactive Web Interface**: User-friendly web interface built with Flask and Socket.IO.
+- **Self-Play Training**: Agents can train by playing against themselves, accelerating the learning process.

 ## Getting Started